systemPipeR/systemPipeShiny/README.md

 By the minimum installation, all the 3 core modules are **not** installed.
-You can still start the app, and when you start the app and click on these modules, it will tell to enable these modules, what packages to install and waht command you need to run.
+You can still start the app, and when you start the app and click on these modules, it will tell to enable these modules, what packages to install and what command you need to run.
 Just follow the instructions.
 Install as you need.